EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 ## EDHOC

-EDHOC supports authentication with certificates/raw public keys (which we refer to as "credentials"), and the credentials may either be transported in the protocol, or referenced.
-This is determined by the identifier of the credential of the endpoint, ID_CRED_x for x= Initiator/Responder, which is transported in EDHOC.
-This identifier may be the credential itself (in which case the credential is transported), or a pointer such as a URI to the credential, or some other identifier which enables the receiving endpoint to retrieve the credential.
+EDHOC supports authentication with certificates/raw public keys (referred to as "credentials"), and the credentials may either be transported in the protocol, or referenced.
+This is determined by the identifier of the credential of the endpoint, ID_CRED_x for x= Initiator/Responder, which is transported in an EDHOC message.
+This identifier may be the credential itself (in which case the credential is transported), or a pointer such as a URI to the credential (e.g., x5t, see {{I-D.ietf-cose-x509}}) or some other identifier which enables the receiving endpoint to retrieve the credential.

 ## Certificate-based Authentication

 EST-oscore, like EST-coaps, supports certificate-based authentication between EST client and server.
 In this case the client MUST be configured with an Implicit or Explicit Trust Anchor (TA) {{RFC7030}} database, enabling the client to authenticate the server.
 During the initial enrollment the client SHOULD populate its Explicit TA database and use it for subsequent authentications.

 The EST client certificate SHOULD conform to {{RFC7925}}.
-The EST client certificate MAY be a natively signed CBOR certificate {{I-D.mattsson-cose-cbor-cert-compress}}
+The EST client and/or EST server certificate MAY be a (natively signed) CBOR certificate {{I-D.mattsson-cose-cbor-cert-compress}}.

 ## Channel Binding {#channel-binding}